nweying/poshpawpy/README.md

 #### How to Fork

-To fork the poshpawpy repository:
+To fork the Posh Pawpy repository:

 1. Log in (or sign up) to Github.
 2. Go to the repository for this project, [PoshPawpy Github](https://github.com/nweying/poshpawpy).